-Special consideration for NAP support may be offered to students whose situations fall outside the standard NAP eligibility requirements.
-Special consideration is approved on a case-by-case basis and is at the discretion of the Multicultural Education team.
+Special consideration for NAP funding may be offered to students whose situations fall outside the standard NAP eligibility requirements.
+Special consideration is approved on a case by case basis and is at the discretion of the Multicultural Education team.

-To apply for special consideration for NAP support for a student, the school principal should email eslnap@det.nsw.edu.au with a request for special consideration and provide the students' name, SRN, EAL/D phase, reason for the request and supporting evidence.
+To apply for special consideration for NAP funding for a newly arrived EAL/D student, the school principal should email eslnap@det.nsw.edu.au with a request for special consideration and provide the students' name, SRN, EAL/D phase, reason for the request and supporting evidence.